znreza/donateMe.github.io/README.md

-DonateMe: A fully functioned donation website
+# DonateMe: A fully functioned donation website

 DonateMe is a fully functioned website built to encourage people to donate more to the who are in need living nearby.
 It has the following features.

+# Features

 •	People can find their local community and post what they want to donate.